RicardoCastelbon/Recipes-app/README.md

 ## Problems in development
 1. The integration of the frontend and the backend gave me problems and I haven't been able to finish complete the list system.
-2. The Heroku dashboard doens't gives the following error: Item could not be updated.
+2. The Heroku dashboard doens't let me change the variables and gives the following error: Item could not be updated.
 Unknown error.
 Contact the support